Tony Russell: Career

 Russell played seven VFL games in three seasons at Collingwood.
 He kicked four goals when he made his debut, against Essendon, in the 1982 VFL season, but his best haul came the following year, with six goals, four of them in the final quarter, against the Sydney Swans at Victoria Park.

 He crossed to Victorian Football Association club Preston during 1984 and was a member of their premiership team that year.
 Although he was kept quiet by the Frankston defenders in the grand final, Russell had played a large role in getting them there, with 10 goals in Preston's semi final win over Geelong West.

 He left Preston at the end of 1984 and was linked to Williamstown during the pre-season.
 He finished the 1985 season playing for Cavendish in the South West DFL.
-In 1986 he signed with Beaufort in the Ballarat FL, but a disagreement with the coach and board lead him to request a clearance to South Warrnambool, where he would kick 792 goals, averaging over six a game.
-He played in three premiership teams and was the Hampden Football League leading-goalkicker every season from 1986 to 1991, then for a seventh time in 1994.
+In 1986, he signed with Beaufort in the Ballarat FL, but a disagreement with the coach and board led him to request a clearance to South Warrnambool, where he would kick 792 goals, averaging over six a game.
+He played in three premiership teams and was the Hampden Football League leading goalkicker every season from 1986 to 1991, and then for a seventh time in 1994.

-During 1992 Russell was unhappy with the way things were being run at the so he decided to seek a clearance to local district club South Rovers in 1993, Russell set a Warrnambool District Football League record with 165 goals in a season.
+During 1992, Russell was unhappy with the way things were being run at the club, so he decided to seek a clearance to local district club South Rovers in 1993; Russell set a Warrnambool District Football League record with 165 goals in a season.
 That tally included a 25-goal haul against Merrivale.
-Lured back to South Warrnambool for the 1994 season Russell realised the people he had issue with were still there.
-In 1995 he was lured to Caramut in the Mininera League because of his friendship of Jason Misfud.
+Lured back to South Warrnambool for the 1994 season, Russell realised the people he had issue with were still there.
+In 1995, he was lured to Caramut in the Mininera League because of his friendship with Jason Misfud.
 He kicked 171 goals for Caramut.

-In 1996 Misfud was appointed Captain-Coach of Hampden club Koroit, recruiting Russell to play under him.
-3 seasons at Koroit then Russell became captain-coach at Port Fairy, where he brought up his 1000th league goal.
+In 1996, Misfud was appointed captain-coach of Hampden club Koroit, recruiting Russell to play under him.
+After three seasons at Koroit, Russell became captain-coach at Port Fairy, where he brought up his 1,000th league goal.

 He finished his career playing for the Deakin University sharks in the Warrnambool & District Football League.

-Russell, who retired aged 43, is believed to have kicked in excess of 2000 goals over the course of his career and played in 15 grand finals, from which he finished on the premiership winning team nine times.
+Russell, who retired aged 43, is believed to have kicked in excess of 2000 goals over the course of his career and played in 15 grand finals, from which he finished on the premiership-winning team nine times.

-He now works in Broome as a Prison Officer at Broome Regional Prison.
+He now works in Broome as a prison officer at Broome Regional Prison.